Genesiss Hospital Our Treatment Arrow icon pointing right

 Bladder Disorder Treatment Options at Genesiss Hospital

-Treatment depends on the cause, severity, and recurrence pattern, with the goal of symptom relief and long-term bladder health.
+Treatment depends on the cause and severity.
+The goal is symptom control plus long-term bladder health.

 1️⃣ Medication & Observation (Conservative Management)